leofavre/canivete/docs/index.md

 <a name="waitInPromise"></a>
 ### `waitInPromise(delay)`

-Delays the chaining of a Promise by a specified time in milliseconds.
+Delays the chaining of a promise by a specified time in milliseconds.

-This function is curried so as to be used inside the `.then()` method, passing along the resolved value of the previous Promise step to the next.
+This function is curried so as to be used inside the `.then()` method, passing along the resolved value of the previous promise step to the next.

-Note that if a non-numeric parameter is passed, the Promise resolves without delay, skipping the internal `setTimeout()`.
+Note that if a non-numeric parameter is passed, the promise resolves without delay, skipping the internal `setTimeout()`.

 #### Parameters